PSUCompBio/nsfcareer-react-website/README.md

  - Duplicate the /config/AWSConfig.example.json to config/AWSConfig.json

-- Update your AWS Access key ID , Secret Key & Region in /config/AWSConfig.json (this files is included in . gitignore so it will not be committed on future pushes to github)
+- Update your AWS Access key ID , Secret Key & Region in /config/AWSConfig.json (this files is included in .gitignore so it will not be committed on future pushes to github)

  ------
  - Duplicate the config/cognito_configuration.example.js to config/cognito_configuration.js